Realharon/MultiString/README.md

     str(multiString.de) == multiString.de # True, if 'de' is not None

     print(multiString) # prints the active context

+Because the MultiString defers to native string methods as much as it can to allow drop in support of MultiString objects into current code, it can be difficult to access MultiString properties themselves, as they are masked by their `str` counterparts.

 # Why the Hell Would I Use This? #